-The interest tax shield refers to the reduced income taxes brought about by the deductions from interest payments.
-For instance, there are cases where mortgages may have an interest tax shield for buyers since the mortgage interest is deductible in general.
-Interest tax shields encourage firms to finance projects since the dividends are not deductible.
-Among corporations/firms, one of the main objectives is to reduce tax liability as much as possible.
-In which case, the firm can take advantages of its debt and second, it can compute for the interest tax shield.
+The term “interest tax shield” refers to the reduced income taxes brought about by deductions to taxable income from a company’s interest expense.
+For instance, there are cases where mortgages may have an interest tax shield for buyers since the mortgage interest is deductible against income.

 Individuals can also take advantage of the tax shield.
-This is very useful especially when you want purchase a home with a loan or a mortgage.
-In getting a house with a mortgage, the interest expenses are tax deductible which means that the person can get benefits form it as it can offset against his or her taxable income.
+It is very useful when you want to purchase a home with a loan or a mortgage.
+In getting a house with a mortgage, the interest expenses are tax-deductible, which means that the person can get benefits from it, as it can offset against their taxable income.
 As a result, you can reduce tax liability.
-This is definitely a good benefit especially for people who want to get a home and would want to lessen their tax liability.

 It is important to understand how an interest tax shield works, as it is considered to be an essential part of business valuation.
 Each country varies when it comes to the interest tax shield that individuals and businesses can get.
 In the end, the benefits depend on the cash flow and the overall tax rate of the taxpayer.
 Governments provide interest tax shields in order to encourage more investments for companies and firms, as well as for individuals.

 Thank you for reading CFI’s guide to Interest Tax Shields.
 To continue learning and advancing your career, see the following CFI resources: